Threat Detection Policies

 Managed Policies

 Out of the box, Sysdig provides pre-built, expertly curated policies to detect and prevent various security threats.
-Created and maintained by Sysdig’s Threat Research Team, these policies provide comprehensive protection against malware, exfiltration, intrusions, DDoS attacks, and more.
+Created and maintained by Sysdig’s Threat Research Team, these policies provide comprehensive protection against malware, data exfiltration, intrusions, DDoS attacks, and more.
 They enable quick and effective threat detection and can be customized to meet the specific needs of your organization.

 Attributes